What are Gatsby Cloud and DatoCMS, and why use them together?

 Creating an instance

-Use the “I already have a Gatsby site” flow to setup your existing site.
+Use the “Import from a git repository” flow to setup your existing site.

 Pick your Gatsby site from the list of GitHub repositories.
 You can use the search input to narrow down the list.